dave45678/Lesson15/thymeleaf/07_DisplayingConditionalText.md

-# Displaying Complex Text with Thymeleaf
+# Displaying Conditional Text with Thymeleaf

-In this exercise, you will see how to use thymeleaf to concatenate text in your template.
+In this exercise, you will see how to use thymeleaf to display text in your template based on a condition.

 ## What you should do